AnnabelNkir/La_Galerie/README.md

 Step 3 : Open the terminal, go to the project directory and run the following commands:

-.pip install virtualenv
++ pip install virtualenv
-.virtualenv venv
++ virtualenv venv
-.source venv/bin/activate
++ source venv/bin/activate

 Step 4 : Download the all dependencies in the requirements.txt using pip install -r requirements.txt